This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 4. Religious diversity (worldview)

-Working with people from different religious backgrounds is also a form of diversity in the workplace.
-Religious diversity involves including individuals from various faiths and spiritual beliefs (Christianity, Islam, Hinduism, Buddhism...).
+Religious diversity means including people of different faiths and beliefs.
 To support religious diversity, you might provide prayer spaces, accommodate holidays like Ramadan or Diwali, and organize events promoting mutual respect and understanding.
-This approach creates an inclusive environment that recognizes and values different religious perspectives and practices.
+Respecting religious practices fosters inclusivity and helps employees feel valued in their daily work.

 focus on the rainbow flag representing sexual orientation diversity in the office